florisvanvugt/inmotionpy/readme.md

 ## Files

-* `robot.py` -- the main robot module.
-* `shm.py` -- infrastructure for accessing the shared memory.
+I recommend keeping all the robot C and Python code in `robot/` and put experiment-specific stuff in the parent directory.

 * `robot/` -- the C code for the robot (as well as some Python scripts for shared memory access).
+* `robot/interface.py` -- the main robot module.
+* `robot/shm.py` -- infrastructure for accessing the shared memory.

+Example programs:

 * `example_simple.py` -- loads the robot and prints the position to the screen, repeatedly.
 * `example_proto.py` -- loads the robot and reads position and moves it to a different position.